elastic/integrations/docs/generic_guidelines.md

 Elasticsearch docs details the [expected values for these two fields](https://www.elastic.co/guide/en/elasticsearch/reference/master/mapping-field-meta.html).

+##### Specify dimensions

+A set of fields of a data stream can be defined as dimensions.
+A set of dimensions with the same values identify a single time serie.
+It is important to choose wisely the set of fields, they should be the minimal set of dimensions required to properly identify any time serie included in the data stream.
+Too few dimensions can mix data of multiple time series into a single one, too many can impact performance.

+A field can be configured as a dimension by setting `dimension: true` on its definition.

+Only fields of certain data types can be defined as dimensions.
+These data types include keywords, IPs and numeric types.

 #### Logs and Metrics UI compatibility

 When applicable an integrataion package should provide the relevant fields for the Logs and Metrics Apps.
 This is especially relevant for integrations that are focused on compute-resources (VMs, containers, etc.).